ZJUHSY/cs284a_hw2_webpage/README.md

 ### Project Overview

+In this project, we have explored the geometric modeling step by step and finally implemented the loop subdivision of mesh upsampling.
+Firstly, we build Bezier curves and Bezier surfaces according to the de Casteljau's algorithm, and then we apply these methods to the actual graphics.
+Here, we come into contact with the Half-Edge Data Structure, which brings great convenience for us to deal with unit graphics through extensive definitions.
+We implemented normals and some structural transformations in the data structure, including flip and split, which are common components of Loop subdivision.
+Finally, we integrated them to complete the exploration of geometric modeling.

 ### Part1: Bezier Curves with 1D de Casteljau Subdivision
 #### 1-1 Briefly explain de Casteljau's algorithm and how you implemented it in order to evaluate Bezier curves.